martinha1909/Linux-Self-Protect/README.md

 # About the project

-SelfProtectService is a daemon process that monitors important files and directories and protects them from being tampered with on Linux using [fanotify](https://man7.org/linux/man-pages/man7/fanotify.7.html).
+Self Protect is a daemon process that monitors important files and directories and protects them from being tampered with on Linux using [fanotify](https://man7.org/linux/man-pages/man7/fanotify.7.html).
 Currently only Debian based system is supported

 For details on how `fanotify` is utilized in this project, please see `src/FanotifyEvents/README.md`